 The car park, ticket office, and gift shop are nearly a mile from the castle.
-We found the approach via a woodland walk alongside the River Len very pleasant.
+The approach via a woodland walk alongside the River Len was very pleasant.
 Most of the 0.83-mile walk was in the woods until we reached a clearing with a pavilion.
 Shortly after this, we saw the gatehouse of the castle in front of us.

-There is a free mobility bus and also a land train at a nominal charge for those who prefer not to walk from the car park.
 It takes around 15 minutes to walk from the car park to the castle.
+There is a free mobility bus and also a land train at a nominal charge for those who prefer not to walk.

 5. The Layout of the Castle

 Leeds Castle is on two islands on a lake formed by the River Len.
 Most of the buildings are on the larger of the two islands.
-A covered bridge links the two islands.
+A covered bridge links this to the smaller island.